boumannm/boumannm/README.md

 - 🧪 Creating new experiences for a variety of platforms and products.
 - 🖥️ Development rig has a Ryzen 2600, 16GB RAM and a Vega 56.
-- 📺 The last anime i finished was Tensura Nikki: Tensei shitara Slime Datta Ken.
+- 📺 The last anime i finished was Nomad: Megalo Box 2.
 - 🎮 The game i play most is Rocket League.